gunjan1909/zoom-clone-simple/README.md

 - Clone the repository
 - Run `npm install`
 - Run `npm run devStart`
+- In new terminal run `npm i peerjs -g` and `peerjs --port 3001`
-- Open `localhost:3000` in your browser
+- Open `localhost:3000` in your browser and use same link to join the meeting